amitkhurana92/azure-change-feed-comosdb-to-service-bus/README.md

   * function.json : Contains binding.
 Change the value according to your database and queue configuration.
   * run.csx : Contains the code.
 In this we have created a custom class model that contains the variable we need to send on the queue.

+Detailed explanation can be found on my blog post: https://techopaths.com/programming/binding-service-bus-to-azure-cosmosdb-change-feed/